-Knowledge of Jesus and relationship with Jesus aren't limited to those disciples who were there in the room on that first Easter evening, or a week later.
-Centuries of weeks have passed, and here we are, gathered again, on Sunday.
-As I said, in one respect today is Easter, again.
-Jesus is here, again.
-And he's here to move us from unbelief to belief.
-He's here for you.
-He's here for you who need to come to faith for the first time.
+And yet, the thing, or actually the one, who makes Easter Sunday most impactful is the risen Lord himself, present in the gathering of his people.
+What's true in our text is true here today.
+It's a week later, and when his disciples are assembled, Jesus shows up among them.
+He has promised to be with us, especially through the word, at his table, in our praying, and in our encounter with the poor and needy.
+In these ways, the risen Jesus gives us himself.
+He gives us himself in order to move you from distrusting to trusting.
+Jesus is here for you who need to come to faith for the first time.
 He's here for you who are already believing but need to continue in faith.
-Whether you're someone whose faith needs to begin, or whose faith has already begun but needs to be supported and strengthened, Jesus is here, for you, so that you "may believe that [he] is the Christ, the Son of God, and that by believing you may life in his name" (v.
+Whether you're someone whose trusting needs to begin, or whose trusting has already begun but needs to be supported and strengthened, Jesus is here, for you, so that you "may trust that [he] is the Christ, the Son of God, and that by trusting you may life in his name" (v.
 31).